-Covid-19 coronavirus: Can NZ go three straight days with no new cases?
+Covid 19 coronavirus: Three new cases travelled on same flight from India

-There are three new cases of Covid-19 today, with the three infected people all travelling to New Zealand on the same flight from India.
+There are three new cases of Covid-19 today - and all three infected people travelled to New Zealand on the same flight from India.

-All of the new cases are in managed isolation or quarantine facilities around the country.
-There continues to be no new cases of community transmission, the Ministry of Health said today.
+The new cases are in managed isolation or quarantine around the country.
+There continues to be no community transmission, the Ministry of Health said today.

-All three new cases arrived into Christchurch on June 30 after a flight from Delhi, India.
+All three new cases arrived in Christchurch on June 30 from Delhi, India.

 The trio's flight had transited through Singapore but they did not leave the plane there, the ministry said.

 "All have been in managed isolation since their arrival in Christchurch and their cases were detected during our day three testing.
-All are now in quarantine at the Chateau on the Park facility," the ministry said.
+All are now in quarantine at the Chateau on the Park," the ministry said.

 "The first case is a woman in her 30s.
-The second case is her husband, a man in his 30s.
+The second is her husband, a man in his 30s.

 "Their close contacts include two daughters who will be tested today and who have also been moved into the quarantine area.